 Best Mattresses for Sciatica of 2023

-Have you noticed that your sciatic nerve pain is worse when you wake up?
+Have you noticed that your sciatic nerve pain is worse in the mornings?
 If so, you’re not alone.
-Many people facing sciatica experience their most intense pain in bed, first thing in the morning.
+Many people with sciatica experience their most intense lower-back pain in bed shortly after waking up—which is no way to start the day.

 - Editor’s Pick — Casper Wave Hybrid

-- Best Mattress for Heavier People — Saatva HD
+- Best Mattress for Heavy People — Saatva HD

 - Best Mattress for Lifetime Warranty — Nectar

-- Best for Side Sleepers — Helix Midnight Luxe
+- Best Mattress for Side Sleepers — Helix Midnight Luxe

 - Best Mattress for Back Sleepers — Puffy Lux Hybrid